Spiffical/ChatTNG/README.md

 The system supports two modes:
 - `interactive`: Chat with the system using Star Trek dialog
 - `auto_dialog`: Watch the system have conversations with itself

+## How Character Chat Works

+The ChatTNG system uses a sophisticated combination of technologies to create natural conversations with Star Trek: TNG characters:

+### Dialog Processing
+1. **Dialog Extraction**: The system extracts dialog from episodes by matching script text with subtitle timings (see `src/extraction/dialog_matcher.py`).
+2. **Vector Database**: Dialogs are stored in ChromaDB with OpenAI embeddings, enabling semantic search capabilities.
+3. **Character Detection**: The system automatically detects which character should respond based on context and conversation flow.

+### Conversation Flow
+1. When you input text, the system:
+   - Detects if a specific character should respond
+   - Generates a contextually appropriate response using GPT-4
+   - Searches the vector database for similar actual show dialog
+   - Selects the best matching dialog and plays the corresponding video clip

+### Technical Components
+- **Semantic Search**: Uses OpenAI's text-embedding-3-small model for creating and matching dialog embeddings
+- **Context Management**: Maintains conversation history for more coherent exchanges
+- **Character Consistency**: Filters responses based on character-specific dialog patterns
+- **Dialog Deduplication**: Prevents repetition by tracking used dialogs

+### Modes
+- **Interactive Mode**: Direct conversations with characters
+- **Auto-Dialog**: Watch the system have conversations with itself using actual show dialog

 ## Testing